bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array while .forEach doesn't

 2. What is the difference between a function and a method?

+a method is a function that is the value of an object

 3. What is closure?

+the ability to use inherited elements inside of a scope

 4. Describe the four rules of the 'this' keyword.

+---- when a function is in the global scope, the value of 'this' in that function is the 'window/console' object

+---- whenever a function is called by dot notation, the object before that dot is 'this'

+---- in the context of a constructor function, 'this' points to the certain instance of the object that is created and returned by the said function

+----  when the call/apply method is used, 'this' is defined

 5. Why do we need super() in an extended class?